The Link between Periodontal Disease and Erectile Dysfunction

-Dr. Hauser tells his patients that, while the mouth and reproductive organs are far apart, they are linked by the blood supply.
+Dr. Phillipe and Dr. Hauser tell patients while the mouth and reproductive organs are far apart, they are linked by the blood supply.
 Inflammation is part of our body’s response to pathogens.
 Thus, a person with gum disease should have the problem treated as soon as possible.

 One of the first signs of gum disease is bleeding gingival tissue.
 The onset of bacteria will trigger swelling as the immune cells act upon the foreign bodies trying to destroy them.
 However, some bacteria will be able to gain entry to the bloodstream and destroy blood vessels.